X850D 120Hz Smart LED TV

 - 1 Ethernet input

 - 1 Stereo minijack output

-First, I’d like to cover the positive aspects of the X850D’s performance…
+First, I’d like to cover the positive aspects of X850D’s performance…

 Detail and Clarity – While viewing the same images mentioned above, I was impressed with the amount of detail and clarity presented on this display.
-The jewelry and apparel that was worn by the woman was rendered with great transparency, and allowed me to see all of fine detail the image had to offer.
+The jewelry and apparel that was worn by the woman were rendered with great transparency and allowed me to see all of the fine detail the image had to offer.